 Submit a proposal electronically via the Joint Electronic Submissions (Je-S) system from 29 June 2015 with the following mandatory attachments (see also Je-S DPF help text in application downloads below):

 You should complete the standard CV template.
 We do not accept stand alone CVs.

 - Case for support and track record

 - Data management plan

 - List of publications

 Fellowships are awarded under full economic costing (fEC).

 You should submit costed research support grant proposals in line with the grants guide.

-Detailed guidance on how to complete proposal forms and proposal attachments can be found in the Je-S DP help text (see below) and in the Fellowships Handbook (see downloads above).
+Detailed guidance on how to complete proposal forms and proposal attachments can be found in the Je-S DPF help text (see below) and in the Fellowships Handbook (see downloads above).
 Note: Please do not use the fellowship help text in the Je-S system.